cadnano/cadnano2.5/README.md

 ## Running

-to run with a GUI:
+to run with a GUI from the command line :

-    python bin/main.py
+    cadnano

 when in python interpreter you can just: